 - 3 tablespoons gochujang

 - 2 (4.8 ounce) packages Hakubaku Ramen noodles

 - 6 to 8 poached eggs

 - Place pork belly, garlic, ginger, soy sauce, and sesame oil in a small mixing bowl and stir to combine.
 Let marinate for 15 minutes.

 - Add pork belly and marinade to a heavy-bottom soup pot over medium-low heat.
 Let cook, stirring occasionally, for 8-10 minutes.
 Add onion to pot and cook, stirring occasionally, 5-8 minutes, or until onion has softened.

-- Turn up heat to medium high and add kimchi (no juice), gochujang, and gochugaru.
+- Turn up the heat to medium-high and add kimchi (no juice), gochujang, and gochugaru.
 Cook, stirring frequently, for 2 minutes.
 Add kimchi juice, broth, and water, stir to combine, and lower heat to maintain a simmer for 20 minutes.
 If you have time to spare, feel free to let simmer for a bit longer.

 - During the last 2 to 3 minutes of the ramen broth simmering, cook ramen noodles in boiling water until just cooked through (if you cook too long, they will turn to mush).

 - Divide ramen broth between 6 to 8 bowls.
 Gently lower in ramen noodles into each bowl.
 Top with a poached egg and a sprinkle of scallions.
 Dig in, slurp like crazy, and devour.